umar-khayam/umar-khayam/README.md

 #### 🙋‍♂️ About Me

-- I’m currently working on **Data Science**
+- I’m currently working on **Data Science/ Data Engineer**

-- I’m currently learning more about **Machine Learning and Deep Learning**
+- I’m currently learning more about **My field**

 - All of my projects are available at **https://github.com/umar-khayam**

-- Ask me about Data Science and Machine Learning
+- Ask me about Data Science or Data Engineer

 - How to reach me **u.khayam08@gmail.com**